 These are interchangeable terms.
 Most Caldwell courses are three credits.
 A minimum of 120 credits is required of most majors in order to graduate.

-The faculty of Caldwell College consists of full professors, assistant and associate professors, and adjuncts (qualified, part-time instructors).
+The faculty of Caldwell University consists of full professors, assistant and associate professors, and adjuncts (qualified, part-time instructors).
 All teaching staff are professionals who possess a minimum of a Master’s degree in the discipline they teach.
-Almost all faculty for the External Degree Program teach on-campus courses.
+All full-time faculty hold a Ph.
+D.

 Grade Point Average/GPA

-The grade point average, also known as the scholastic index, is computed by dividing the total number of quality points earned by the total number of semester hours attempted.
-Only course work taken at Caldwell College is included in the computation of the grade point average.
+Only course work taken at Caldwell University is included in the computation of the grade point average.
 Students may view their current GPA by logging into their MyCaldwell Portal.

 Term grades are recorded in the Registrar’s office and are made available at the close of the semester to all students in good standing.
-Students who have applied for and received an official Incomplete will note that their grade point average is not updated and will not be until the grade report is filed.
 Term grades will not be available to students whose financial account has not been settled in full.
 Students may access their grades by logging into MyCaldwell Portal.

 Offered to Adult undergraduate students only.
 No in-person class time is required.
 There are specific hardware/software requirements and technical support is available 24/7.
 Students should speak with their Academic Advisor for more information.